BaseMax/NaqshSaz/README.md

-# Naghsaz
+# NaqshSaz

-Naghsaz is a windows software to design Rug/Carpet design.
+NaqshSaz is a windows software to design Rug/Carpet design.

+Version 10